-- 2.1.
-The Manager initiates employment request and forwards to People and Culture with appropriate approvals. - 2.2.
-Posting and filling of jobs falling within the scope of a collective agreement will be carried out in accordance with the requirements of the collective agreement. - 2.3.
-The job posting shall summarize typical duties of the position, minimum entry qualifications, salary range or pay grade, and application deadline. - 2.4.
-All non-union job postings may be advertised internally and externally at the same time in the interests of expediting the filling of a vacancy. - 2.5.
-People and Culture reviews applications received according to standards identified in the job description.
-For union positions, People and Culture will also verify the candidate's seniority date.
+- 2.1 The Manager initiates employment request and forwards to People and Culture with appropriate approvals. - 2.2 Posting and filling of jobs falling within the scope of a collective agreement will be carried out in accordance with the requirements of the collective agreement. - 2.3 The job posting shall summarize typical duties of the position, minimum entry qualifications, salary range or pay grade, and application deadline. - 2.4 All non-union job postings may be advertised internally and externally at the same time in the interests of expediting the filling of a vacancy.

-- 2.6.
-Testing of required knowledge, skills and abilities may form an integral part of the screening process.
-Accommodation needs of an individual due to a disability will be addressed.
-See Section 5. - 2.7.
-Interviews take place and applicants are rated against selection criteria. - 2.8.
-The Interview Panel recommends a suitable individual to the Senior Management Team. - 2.9.
-Once final approvals are obtained, People and Culture makes a conditional offer of employment to the successful individual which may be subject to a satisfactory preemployment medical and/or a satisfactory criminal reference check/vulnerable sector screening. - 2.10.
-Upon acceptance by the individual, People and Culture will notify the hiring department of the employee's commencement date. - 2.11.
-If an internal candidate has been selected to fill a position, the employee's start date in the new position is established through mutual agreement by the two Managers involved. - 2.12.
-People and Culture will notify all unsuccessful internal candidates and external applicants interviewed that the vacancy has been filled. - 2.13.
-People and Culture will prepare an individual accommodation plan in consultation with the employee, where applicable a union steward (at the employee's request) and an outside medical or other expert at the Library's expense. - 2.14.
-The People and Culture Department will arrange for the employee's benefit enrolment. - 2.15.
-The immediate non-union Supervisor will schedule the employee for the first available orientation session.
+- 2.5 People and Culture reviews applications received according to standards identified in the job description.
+For union positions, People and Culture will also verify the candidate's seniority date. - 2.6 Candidates selected for interviews based on previously identified job criteria and job description. - 2.7 Testing of required knowledge, skills and abilities may form an integral part of the screening process.
+Accommodation needs of an individual due to a disability will be addressed. - 2.8 Interviews take place and applicants are rated against selection criteria. - 2.9 The Interview Panel recommends a suitable individual to the Senior Management Team. - 2.10 Once final approvals are obtained, People and Culture makes a conditional offer of employment to the successful individual which may be subject to a satisfactory preemployment medical and/or a satisfactory criminal reference check/vulnerable sector screening. - 2.11 Upon acceptance by the individual, People and Culture will notify the hiring department of the employee's commencement date. - 2.12 If an internal candidate has been selected to fill a position, the employee's start date in the new position is established through mutual agreement by the two Managers involved. - 2.13 People and Culture will notify all unsuccessful internal candidates and external applicants interviewed that the vacancy has been filled. - 2.14 People and Culture will prepare an individual accommodation plan in consultation with the employee, where applicable a union steward (at the employee's request) and an outside medical or other expert at the Library's expense. - 2.15 The People and Culture Department will arrange for the employee's benefit enrolment. - 2.16 The immediate non-union Supervisor will schedule the employee for the first available orientation session.